joealewine/blockchain-rhos/howto/ibp-v2-faq.md

 {: faq}

 The {{site.data.keyword.blockchainfull_notm}} Platform extension provides guided tutorials within VS Code to help you get started.
 You can find these tutorials on the extension home page when the extension is first installed.
 However, you can return to the tutorials and the home page by going to the extensions tab.
 For more information, see [Guided tutorials in VS Code](docs/services/blockchain?topic=blockchain-develop-vscode#develop-vscode-guided-tutorials).

+## If service discovery is on, will an endorsement request be routed to any peer on the network?
+{: #ibp-v2-faq-service-discovery}
+{: faq}

+The service discovery information provided by the peer supplies two pieces of information, `Layouts` and `EndorsersByGroup`.
+With these two pieces of data the SDK has the ability to send the peer(s) from different organizations that meet the endorsement policy requirements.
+The node.js SDK provides default code that uses the `Layouts` and `EndoresersByGroup`s and sends to the appropriate peers to meet the endorsement policy requirements.
+This code can be customized if the provided logic does not meet the customers needs.